ukparliament/commons-library-open-day/2025/lrs/index.md

 ## Find our work

-**[Resources](https://commonslibrary.parliament.uk/resources/)** - from here you can get an idea of the scope of the services provided by LRS and discover how we make them available to our customers.
-The resources themselves are avialable only to users with a parliamentary login.
+**[Resources](https://commonslibrary.parliament.uk/resources/)** - from here you can get an idea of the scope of our services and discover how we make them available to our customers.
+The resources themselves are available only to users with a parliamentary login.